Elements-Agency/benjaminjyoung/content/artwork/lily-pad/index.md

 This exquisite watercolor painting captures the tranquil beauty of a pond scene, in **Lily Pad**.
 Dominated by lush, green lily pads that float serenely on the water's surface, the composition is centered around a single, vibrant pink water lily in full bloom.
 The delicate petals of the lily showcase a gradient of pink hues, leading to a bright yellow core, contrasting beautifully with the dark, reflective water below.
 The intricate details of the lily pads, including the subtle veins and slight imperfections, add a touch of realism to the scene.
 I have used a combination of light and shadow to create depth, making the lily and its surrounding pads appear almost three-dimensional.
 This painting evokes a sense of peace and natural harmony.

 {{< purchase >}}

-**Prints will be for sale SOON.** If you are interested in ordering a print, please [contact me](/contact) to let me know and I can prioritize setting up printing.

 ### Inspiration ###